Ever come across a product that says, “best for olive skin tone” and wonder exactly what that means?

 So, how can you determine if you have an olive skin tone?

+You have both warm and neutral undertones.
 Find the perfect color match for your unique Asian skin tone by checking out our article on the best clothing colors for Asian skin tones!

-How do I know I have an Olive Skin Tone By Using The Fitzpatrick Skin Type Scale?
+How Do I Know I Have an Olive Skin Tone By Using The Fitzpatrick Skin Type Scale?

 Another way to determine your skin tone is to use the Fitzpatrick Scale, which classifies skin using a numerical catalog.